Digicreon/Vik/README.md

 ```
 Parameters:
 * `processLinks` (boolean): Tell if links (`<a>` tags) must be processed. (default: `true`)
-* `linksSelector` (string): Selector used to fetch the links to modify. (shouldn't be modified)
+* `linksSelector` (string): Selector used to fetch the links to modify. (shouldn't be modified unless you know what you are doing)
 * `processForms` (boolean): Tell if form (`<form>` tags) must be processed. (default: `true`)
-* `formsSelector` (string): Selector used to fetch forms. (shouldn't be modified)
+* `formsSelector` (string): Selector used to fetch forms. (shouldn't be modified unless you know what you are doing)
-* `extraSelectors` (array): List of extra node selectors. (default: `[]`)
 * `ghost` (boolean): Tell if loadings should be in ghost mode (no addition in history). (default: `false` in general, and `true` for POST forms)
-* `preCallback` (function): Handler to call before the page has been loaded.
-Could be a function name or an anonymous function.
+* `preCallback` (function|array): Handler to call before the page has been loaded.
+Could be a function name or an anonymous function, or a list of function names and/or anonymous functions.
-* `postCallback` (function): Handler to call after the page has been loaded.
-Could be a function name or an anonymous function.
+* `postCallback` (function|array): Handler to call after the page has been loaded.
+Could be a function name or an anonymous function, or a list of function names and/or anonymous functions.
 * `strategy` (string): Merging strategy, could be "`replace`", "`fill`" or "`copy`". (default: "`replace`")
     * `replace`: The target node is replaced by the source node.
     * `fill`: The source node is copied inside the target node.
     * `copy`: The content of the source node is copied inside the target node.
 * `target` (string): Selector of the current page's element which will be the target of the managed links. (default: "`body`")
 * `source` (string): Selector of the response's element which will contain the HTML to load.
-If this element is not found, the whole response will be used.
-If this parameter is set to null, the whole response will be used. (default: "`body`")
+If this parameter is set to null or if the element is not found, the whole response will be used. (default: "`body`")
 * `scrollToTop` (boolean): If set to `true`, always scroll to the top of the page when a page is fetched, even if the ghost mode was activated.
 If set to `false`, never scroll to the top of the page, even if the ghost mode was deactivated. (default: `false` if ghost mode was activated)
 * `urlPrefix` (string): Prefix to add on fetched URLs. (default: `null`)
 * `title` (string): Selector of the node which contains the page title.
 If empty, the page title will not be updated.
 If the title's text is stored in an attribute of the node (instead of the node's text content), the attribute's name must be added at the end of the selector, separated by a slash. (default: "`title`")